pauldardeau/tataille/README.md

 tataille
 ========

 Tataille is a GUI abstraction toolkit.
-The idea is that an graphical desktop application can be built without being tied to a specific GUI toolkit implementation.
+The idea is that a graphical desktop application can be built without being tied to a specific GUI toolkit implementation.